GoogleChrome/web.dev/content/fast/reduce-javascript-payloads-with-code-splitting/index.md

 Split the JS bundle to only send the code needed for the initial route when the user loads an application.
-This minimizes the amount of script that needs to be parsed and compiled, which will result in faster page load times.
+This minimizes the amount of script that needs to be parsed and compiled, which results in faster page load times.

-Popular module bundlers like [webpack]((https://webpack.js.org/)), [Parcel](https://parceljs.org/code_splitting.html), and [Rollup](https://rollupjs.org/guide/en#dynamic-import) allow you to split your bundles using [dynamic imports](https://developers.google.com/web/updates/2017/11/dynamic-import).
+Popular module bundlers like [webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/code_splitting.html), and [Rollup](https://rollupjs.org/guide/en#dynamic-import) allow you to split your bundles using [dynamic imports](https://developers.google.com/web/updates/2017/11/dynamic-import).